AI and LLMs

 For documents with long free text, STXT is a more reliable output surface than JSON or YAML.

-The canonical node name absorbs the usual variations of an LLM: TITLE:, Title: and title: collapse into the same node.
-Where other formats would say "unknown field", STXT understands it is the same element.
+The canonical node name absorbs the usual variations of an LLM: TITLE:, Title: and title: are the same node.
+Where other formats would report "unknown field", STXT identifies the same element.

 Strict validation is reserved for where it matters: ENUM values are case-sensitive and exact.